relxd/lxd-sdk/docs/ProfilesApi.md

 <a name="getProfilesByName"></a>
 # **getProfilesByName**
-> GetProfilesByNameResponse getProfilesByName(name, recursion, filter)
+> BackgroundOperationResponse getProfilesByName(name, recursion, filter)